 - financial inclusion and employment

-If you want to get involved with the GRT Board, contact us.
+If you want to get involved with the GRT Board, please see our contact details.

-You can view ongoing updates in our latest news.
-More information will be available in 2021.
+You can also view ongoing updates in latest news.

 Heritage and culture